OleguerCanal/Toy-DeepLearning-Framework/README.md

 # Deep Learning Framework Playground

 Simple Keras-inspired Deep Learning Framework implemented in Python with Numpy backend (using hand-written gradients) and MatPlotLib for plotting.
+For efficient multithreaded Einstein summation between tensors I use [einsum2 repo](https://github.com/jackkamm/einsum2).

 As all my other repos, this is more an exercise for me to make sure I understand the main Deep Learning architectures and algorithms, rather than useful code to fit models.
+As well as a way to think of (relatively) efficient implementation of them.
 Hope this (super) simplified "Keras" re-implementation also helps you understand them!

 # Architectures: